jackyzha0/quartz/content/notes/09-location-sensors-3.md

 		- L1 receiver measures only L1 signal (19cm)
 > [!INFO] built on top of DGPS
 > assumes you use diff GPS with custom rover which is close to you
+> not built into phone.
+> they cost a lot of money $1000 - $2000
+> you need a base station which is quite close to you